Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 ## FOV artifacts

 All known FOV artifacts act by modulating our ability to detect reporter probes.
+In CosMx SMI, the reporter probes contain a barcode that is read out across reporter cycles.
+At each reporter cycle, a given probe will either contain one of four colors or an empty slot.
-Most commonly, we see a single reporter cycle in which all 4 colors of probes lose efficiency;
+Among FOV artifacts, most commonly we see a single reporter cycle in which all 4 colors of probes lose efficiency;
 that is, 4 "bits" of our color barcode are impacted, and in turn, so are all the genes sharing those barcode bits.

-Thus we see phenomena like the below, where genes with impacted bits are muted, while other genes behave normally:
+Thus we see phenomena like the below, where genes with impacted bits are muted in specific FOVs (top left), while other genes behave normally:

 ![image](https://github.com/Nanostring-Biostats/CosMx-Analysis-Scratch-Space/assets/4357938/3e3dbed6-5469-4bab-885e-ad1534dba420)